Albert Lucas (juggler): Career

 With the encouragement of his father, Albert began juggling at age 3 and performing at age 4 in comedy clubs, small circuses and nightclubs.
 From age 8 to 11 he toured with Liberace and then performed in Las Vegas.
 From age 12 to 22, he traveled the world performing his juggling act on ice with the Ice Capades.
 Albert spent several years performing in the Around the World on Ice show at Busch Gardens Theme Park.
 Albert has performed at both the NBA Finals and the NHL Stanley Cup Finals.

 Sport juggling

 Albert co-founded the International Sport Juggling Federation in order to develop sport juggling, including joggling, with the goal of re-introducing it to the Olympics.
 He has joggled in 12 marathons, including a marathon with no drops in 1987, which established a Guinness world record.

 Skills

 At the age of 10, Albert won the Numbers Competition with seven rings at the International Jugglers' Association Summer Festival in 1970.
 He was the U.S. Nationals Champion at the IJA Summer Festival in 1984.
 He is the first person to have qualified 10 objects in competition, juggling 10 rings for 20 catches at the IJA Summer Festivals in 1996 and 2002.
-He currently holds the world record for being the only person to flash 13 rings.
+He currently holds the world record flash 13 rings.